Minimal simplicial degree $d$ self-maps of $\mathbb{S}^{n-1}\times \mathbb{S}^1$: Preliminaries

-A graph with a proper edge-coloring using \(n+1\) colors is called an $(n+1)$-colored graph with boundary if it is $n$-regular with respect to the color set $\{0,1,\dots,n-1\}$.
+A graph with a proper edge-coloring using $n+1$ colors is called an {\it $(n+1)$-colored graph with boundary} if it is $n$-regular with respect to the color set $\{0,1,\dots,n-1\}$ and not an $(n+1)$-regular graph.
 The vertex with degree $n+1$ is called an {\it internal} vertex, and the vertex with degree $n$ is called a {\it boundary} vertex.
-For each $(n+1)$-colored graphs $(\Gamma,\gamma)$ with boundary, we define its boundary graph $(\partial \Gamma,\partial \gamma)$ as follows:
+For each $(n+1)$-colored graph $(\Gamma,\gamma)$ with boundary, we define its boundary graph $(\partial \Gamma,\partial \gamma)$ as follows:

 \begin{itemize} \item{} There is a bijection between $V(\partial \Gamma)$ and the set of boundary vertices of $\Gamma$.